Saturday, December 06, 2025

 The rain increased, so we went to the Galleria, the bougie mall near where my hotel was.
 They have all the rich stores from Nordstrom to Neiman Marcus.
 I purchased a crimson colored neck t-shirt at a store called True Classic, which specializes in men's clothes with older looks but made of nicer materials.

 Around 3 pm, we checked into the Best Western hotel.
 I think we were the only white guests there.
-After such a rough day, we rested for a bit veggie going to King Ranch.
+After such a rough day, we rested for a bit before going to King Ranch.
 The restaurant stood out to me because it's a local steakhouse with an impressive Happy Hour.
 Of course we arrived just in time to watch the end of the Mets loss to Houston.
 Anyway we ordered brisket taquitos with pico, queso fresco, picked onions, and a little guacamole.
 Excellent.
 We also had the French dip sliders with caramelized onions.
 Two might not be a lot, but they were really good as well.
-Mom was full but in had a bowl of prime rib chili.
+Mom was full but not me, I had a bowl of prime rib chili.
 Excellent flavor, super meaty, just a little touch of spice.
 All I needed was some oyster crackers or some cornbread.
 But the highlight was dessert.
 The pecan pie was probably the best I've ever had.
 It was served in a hot cast iron skillet.
 The warm butter flaky crust...I couldn't get enough of it.
 Plenty of pecans in the goo with a scoop of vanilla ice cream and a caramel drizzle on top.
 I promised myself I would not have another dessert all weekend because nothing could live up to that.
+Their grilled pineapple margarita was quite good too.

 After dropping mom off, I drove to Neon Boots, a small local honky tonk that's been around for decades under various names.
 But legends like Willie Nelson and Patsy Cline used to frequent it.
 I was late for the line dancing class so I just sat and watched.
 I didn't even feel like drinking, I just felt numb on the inside after everything that had gone on.
 Maybe I stayed an hour and that was it.
 Before heading back, I made a stop at Target.
 I got a lame belt, the type where the cloth goes through the plastic loops.
 I also got a couple of waters and a USB-C outlet.